Issue

 - Credit summary (if applicable)

-The following image shows the At-a-glance summary of your Heroku charges.
+The following image shows the at-a-glance summary of your Heroku charges.
 These charges represent the total of all of your application dynos and all of your Heroku Add-on services.

 Breakdown of application charges